Resources

 Building Capacity for System-Level Change in Schools: Lessons from the Gatehouse Project (Bond, L., Glover, S., Godfrey, C., and Patton, G., 2001)

 The Gatehouse Project is an innovative, comprehensive approach to mental health promotion in secondary schools.
 It sets out to promote student engagement and school connectedness as the way to improve emotional well-being and learning outcomes.
-The key elements of the whole-school intervention are the establishment and support of a school-based adolescent health team; the identification of risk and protective factors in each school’s social and leaning environment from student surveys; and, through the use of these data, the identification and implementation of effective strategies to address these issues.
+The key elements of the whole-school intervention are the establishment and support of a school-based adolescent health team; the identification of risk and protective factors in each schools social and leaning environment from student surveys; and, through the use of these data, the identification and implementation of effective strategies to address these issues.
 This article describes and accounts for how system-level changes have been made in schools through a process of capacity building.

-(Wyn, J., Cahill, H., Holdsworth, R., Rowling, L. and Carson, S., 2000)
+MindMatters, a Whole-School Approach Promoting Mental Health and Wellbeing (Wyn, J., Cahill, H., Holdsworth, R., Rowling, L. and Carson, S., 2000)

 Educational interventions that have a multi-disciplinary base that aim to capture the elements of whole school change require evaluation designs and methods that can capture and provide evidence of change, not only in the elements but also their interaction.
 In the dynamic environment of schools, evaluation designs that engage participants and are respectful of school conditions can support and enhance desired outcomes.
 Evaluation of school mental health promotion needs to provide evidence of both mental health outcomes and educational outcomes.
-The challenge is how to focus on what evidence is valued – evidence based practice and/or practice evidence.
+The challenge is how to focus on what evidence is valued evidence based practice and/or practice evidence.
 This presentation will describe how the multiple approaches employed in the evaluation of MindMatters addressed these challenges, and provide some recommendations for future practice.

 Participatory Model of Mental Health Programming: Lessons Learned from Work in a Developing Country (Nastasi, Bonnie K., Varjas, Kristen, Sarkar, Sreeroopa, Jayasena, Asoka, 1998)